Premarital & Postmarital Agreements

 An ROS agreement may be revoked in writing by either spouse so long as the revocation is in accordance with the terms of the agreement.

 Couples may decide — for a variety of reasons — that they do not want to end their marriage with a divorce, but they no longer want to live together.
 These couples may make a contract called a “separation agreement”.

 Texas law does not recognize “legal separation” as a status.
 What this means is that the “community property estate” continues to exist even though the married spouses make an agreement to live apart from one another.
-Consequently, the parties may want their “separation agreement” to include: (1) a “partition/exchange” agreement [link to topic] converting community property into separate property or (2) a “conversion agreement” [link to topic] to convert separate property into community property.
+Consequently, the parties may want their “separation agreement” to include: (1) a “partition/exchange” agreement [link to topic] converting community property into separate property or (2) a “conversion agreement” to convert separate property into community property.
 “Partition agreement” may control the status of future income and federal income tax liabilities.

 If the couple have minor children, their “separation agreement” may also address rights and duties of each for care-taking and child rearing as well as an allocation of financial responsibilities for child rearing and general living expenses.

 The “separation agreement” may be for a definite or an indefinite period of time or may end based upon certain future contingent events.

 Many couples are deciding to live together as sexual partners without intention of getting married.
 These couples may wish to consider making a “cohabitation agreement”.
 Why?

 The principle reason is to negate (rule-out) slipping into an “informal (common law) marriage”.
 An informal marriage may come into existence simply by a couple cohabiting (this means living together and having sexual relations) plus making a declaration to others that they are married.
 Simply making an introduction to others that one’s live-in partner is “my spouse” or referring in public to “my husband” or “my wife” might be sufficient.